Jewish Voice for Peace: Demonstrations and events

 In 2006, JVP helped organize a demonstration outside a meeting of the American Israel Public Affairs Committee (AIPAC) in Sacramento, California.
 The stated purpose of the protest was to argue that AIPAC does not represent the views of all American Jews regarding Israel.
 As part of a coalition of over 100 organizations, JVP participated in the 2011 Move Over AIPAC conference.

 On February 25, 2007, JVP was one of twelve groups that sponsored a demonstration in Teaneck, New Jersey, against the sale of homes in Israeli settlements in the West Bank.
 The organizations said that in the past, such homes were "sold exclusively to Jewish people" and that Palestinians were not allowed to buy them "because of their religion and their ethnicity".
 The groups said that the home sale, which took place at Congregation Bnai Yeshurun in Teaneck, might violate international law and New Jersey laws against discriminatory sales practices.

 The JVP position on the 2008–2009 Israel–Gaza conflict was that Israel's actions were "an opportunistic agenda for short-term political gain at an immense cost in Palestinian lives" which are "illegal and immoral and should be condemned in the strongest possible terms".
 JVP joined marches and demonstrations condemning the Israeli military's attacks on Gaza in many cities, including Racine, Wisconsin, and Seattle.

 The Young Jewish Declaration is a project created by young JVP leaders.
 Young Jewish and Proud debuted at the 2010 Jewish General Assembly when five of its members disrupted Israeli Prime Minister Benjamin Netanyahu's speech.

 In 2020, JVP, under moderation by leader Rabbi Alissa Wise, hosted a virtual panel on antisemitism featuring Marc Lamont Hill, Barbara Ransby, Peter Beinart and Rashida Tlaib as speakers.
 They spoke against antisemitism being used to label advocacy in support of Palestine, while additionally attributing the right as being the largest source of antisemitism, referencing the 2019 Poway synagogue shooting as an example.

+In 2022, together with MPower Change, they launched a campaign called No Tech for Apartheid – also known as #NoTechForApartheid – opposing Project Nimbus.